 Mid-semester Withdrawal before deadline

-A student who desires to withdraw from the College in the course of an on-going semester must fill out the withdrawal/leave of absence form and submit it to the Dean of Students for approval to withdraw before the end of the ninth week of the semester.
+A student who desires to withdraw from the university in the course of an on-going semester must fill out the withdrawal/leave of absence form and submit it to the Dean of Students for approval to withdraw before the end of the ninth week of the semester.
 A student who acts in that time frame can be confident of approval.
 The withdrawal counts as an attempted semester within the 10-semester rule.

 Mid-semester Withdrawal after ninth week deadline